Skip to content ↓

 Employability

-You will be well prepared to work in education settings, children’s centres or additional care provision in statutory, voluntary and private organisations.
+Learners would be well prepared to work in education settings, children’s centres or additional care provision in statutory, voluntary and private organisations.
 The majority of students on similar courses complete a top-up year to gain a full honours degree with some moving on further into masters level study.
 This course also provides an excellent route to progress to teacher training.

 Entry requirements*